nawalchahboune/RecSys-Benchmark/README.md

     sbatch reproduce/test/ml/test_ml.sh

-*Note*: We manually remove the 0th `[PAD]` item included in the `item.txt` file created by `process_TASTE.sh` before running inference via test_ml.sh, aligned with the original TASTE implementation.
+*Note*: We manually remove the 0th `[PAD]` item included in the `item.txt` file created by `process_TASTE.sh` before running inference via `test_ml.sh`, aligned with the original TASTE implementation.

 *Note*: Remember to update associated paths in these scripts.